makerdao/mips/MIP10/mip10.md

 MIP10c14 subproposals must use the template located at **[MIP10c14-Subproposal-Template.md](MIP10c14-Subproposal-Template.md)**.

+1. An institution publishes [MIP10c14-Subproposal-Template](MIP10c14-Subproposal-Template.md) to the Oracle section of the Maker FOrum and submits a PR to the MIPS Github repo.

+2. At this point the proposal is in limbo until one or more Oracle Teams commits to doing the work required to validate the information provided.
+The Oracle Team may ask follow-up questions or request more data from the proposer.

+3. The Oracle Team(s) verify the identity of the individual purporting to represent the institution using the domain bonded email provided in MIP10c14 as well their network of contacts in the industry.

+4. The Oracle Team(s) prepare the assessment of the information provided by the proposed Light Feed to prepare MIP10c15.

 This template is considered ratified once this MIP moves to Accepted status.

 ---

+### MIP10c15: Process to Appoint Feed (OT)

+Used by the Oracle Team to validate submitted Feed appointments.

+MIP10c14 subproposals have the following parameters:
+- **Feedback Period:** 0 days
+- **Frozen period:** 0 days

+MIP10c15 subproposals must use the template located at **[MIP10c15-Subproposal-Template.md](MIP10c15-Subproposal-Template.md)**.

+1. The Oracle Team(s) compile and asses the information provided in MIP10c13/MIP10c14.
+The Oracle Team(s) compile and publish [MIP10c15-Subproposal-Template](MIP10c15-Subproposal-Template) to the Oracle section of the Maker Forum and submit a PR to the MIPS Github repo.

+2. The community reviews and gives feedback on the proposal.

+3. The Oracle Team(s) submit a Polling Vote to the Governance Portal.

+4. If the Polling Vote passes, the Oracle Team(s) assists the newly appointed Feed to set up their Feed infrastructure and communication channels.

+5. The Oracle Team(s) submits the proposal to include the Feed into the subsequent Executive Vote.

+6. If the Executive Vote passes, the Oracle Team updates [MIP10c17](MIP10c17-Subproposal-Template.md) to include the new Feed.

+7. The Oracle Team(s) update [MIP10c5](MIP10c5-Subproposal-Template.md) and [MIP10c8](MIP10c8-Subproposal-Template.md) to modify the total number of Feeds for each Oracle and Data Model respectively.

+This template is considered ratified once this MIP moves to Accepted status.

+--

-### MIP10c15: Process to Remove Feed
+### MIP10c16: Process to Remove Feed

 Used by the community to remove a Feed.

-MIP10c15 subproposals have the following parameters:
+MIP10c16 subproposals have the following parameters:
 - **Feedback Period:** 0 days
 - **Frozen period:** 0 days

-MIP10c15 subproposals must use the template located at **[MIP10c15-Subproposal-Template](MIP10c15-Subproposal-Template.md)**.
+MIP10c16 subproposals must use the template located at **[MIP10c16-Subproposal-Template](MIP10c16-Subproposal-Template.md)**.

 This template is considered ratified once this MIP moves to Accepted status.

 ---

-### MIP10c16: List of Feeds
+### MIP10c17: List of Feeds

 A canonical record of the the whitelist for each Oracle.

-MIP10c16 subproposals must use the template located at **[MIP10c16-Subproposal-Template](MIP10c16-Subproposal-Template.md)**.
+MIP10c17 subproposals must use the template located at **[MIP10c17-Subproposal-Template](MIP10c17-Subproposal-Template.md)**.

-MIP10c16 must be updated when a Feed is added or removed via MIP10c13/MIP10c14/MIP10c15.
+MIP10c16 must be updated when a Feed is added or removed via MIP10c15/MIP10c16.
-It is the responsibility of the Oracle Team(s) to ensure MIP10c16 is kept up to date.
+It is the responsibility of the Oracle Team(s) to ensure MIP10c17 is kept up to date.

 This template is considered ratified once this MIP moves to Accepted status.

 ---

-### MIP10c17: Process to Update Feed Stipend
+### MIP10c18: Process to Update Feed Stipend

 Used by the community to update the Feed Stipend amount that is paid monthly to each Feed.

-MIP10c17 subproposals have the following parameters:
-- **Feedback Period:** 0 days
-- **Frozen period:** 0 days

-MIP10c17 subproposals must use the template located at **[MIP10c17-Subproposal-Template](MIP10c17-Subproposal-Template.md)**.

-This template is considered ratified once this MIP moves to Accepted status.

----

-### MIP10c18: Process to Update Oracle Expiration Time

-Used by the community to update an Oracle's Expiration Time.
-This is the maximum period of time the Oracle will not update its price.

 MIP10c18 subproposals have the following parameters:
 - **Feedback Period:** 0 days